gbl08ma/utilities/README.md

 The first time you run Utilities you'll be presented with the tny. internet media group logo and then a first run wizard with some important notes about the add-in.
 You should definitely read it.
 You will then be guided to adjust the clock, something you'll have to do every time you take the batteries off.
 Don't worry, Utilities will remind you to do it and guide you through the process.

 ## Update instructions
-(only applies if you used Utilities before Beta 9.
+(only applies if you are currently using a version Utilities older than Beta 9.
 If that's not the case, just follow the instalation instructions, copying utilities.g3a over the old one)

-This bit is really, really important as there are some folder names that changed with this new release; also, not all files are compatible (calendar events and tasks are compatible, though).
-You must follow the following instructions for Utilities Beta 9 to work properly:
+This bit is really, really important as there are some folder names that changed on newer releases; also, not all files are compatible (calendar events and tasks are compatible, though).
+You must follow the following instructions for new Utilities versions to work properly:

   - Delete the @UTILS folder in Main Memory (Memory app in Main Menu, press F1, scroll down to @UTILS, press F1, F6 and then F1);
   - Now connect the calculator to your computer through USB, as a flash drive, and perform the following steps:
-  - Rename the @CALNDAR folder in the storage memory of your calculator to @UTILS (you must do this on the computer because the OS won't accept the @ as a valid character);
+  - Rename the @CALNDAR folder in the storage memory of your calculator to @UTILS (you must do this on the computer because sometimes the OS won't accept the @ as a valid character);
-  - Inside the newly renamed @UTILS storage memory folder, delete the file Hash.plp in case it exists (the new Hash.plp file is no longer compatible with the ones from previous versions).
+  - Inside the newly renamed @UTILS storage memory folder, delete the file Hash.plp in case it exists (the new Hash.plp file is no longer compatible with the ones from previous versions);
-  - Copy utilties.g3a to the root folder of the calculator, overwriting the old one.
+  - Copy utilties.g3a to the root folder of the calculator, overwriting the old one;
   - Safely disconnect the calculator from the computer.
 You are ready to use the new version once your calculator finishes updating the Main Memory...

 ## Usage instructions